 Daily Lessons in Intentional Excellence

 Think about it.
-How well and how often do you actually DO Set Goals Factor 4A?
+How well and how often do you actually DO Prioritize Factor 6E?

 On the other hand...

-What happens when you CHOOSE to do Factor 4A a bit more frequently?
+What happens when you CHOOSE to do Factor 6E a bit more frequently?

-What happens when you FAIL to consistently do Factor 4A?
+What happens when you FAIL to consistently do Factor 6E?

-Your dreams don't have a chance of becoming real.
-Negatives like "Wishful, Nebulous and Passive" start to take their toll on your performance -- quickly moving you away from the success you want.
+You're no closer to living the life of your dreams than you were ten years ago.
+Negatives like "Frustrated, Unfulfilled and Dispassionate" start to take their toll on your performance -- quickly moving you away from the success you want.

 Now Ask Yourself This...